PM Modi chairs meet to review preparedness for heatwave conditions - ExBulletin

 Timely dissemination of essential information, education and communication (IEC) awareness materials, especially in regional languages, through all platforms such as television, radio and social media , was highlighted during the meeting, the press release said.

-“As a hotter than normal summer is expected in 2024, coinciding with the general elections, it was felt that the advisories issued by the Ministry of Health and the NDMA would be translated into regional languages and widely disseminated “, the press release said.
+“Given that a hotter than normal summer is expected in 2024, which coincides with the general elections, it was felt that the advisories issued by the Ministry of Health and the NDMA would be translated into regional languages and widely disseminated “, the press release said.

-Mr. Modi highlighted the government's holistic approach and said that all arms of government at the central, state and district levels, besides individual ministries, need to work on this in synergy.
+Modi highlighted the government's holistic approach and said all branches of government at central, state and district levels, besides individual ministries, need to work on this in synergy.

 He also stressed awareness and adequate preparation in hospitals, emphasizing the need for rapid detection and suppression of forest fires.